Education Secretary backs Ofsted’s one-word ratings despite outcry from teachers

 Gillian Keegan said single-word ratings are ‘clear’ and ‘easy for parents to navigate’.

-The Education Secretary has backed Ofsted’s “one-word assessments” amid calls from teachers for the system to be abolished.
+The Education Secretary has backed Ofsted’s “one-word assessments” despite calls from teachers for the system to be abolished.

-Gillian Keegan said single-word ratings are “clear” and “easy for parents to navigate”.
+Gillian Keegan said the ratings, which range from “outstanding” to “inadequate”, are “clear” and “easy for parents to navigate”.

 Pressure on the schools watchdog in England continues to mount as unions demand an immediate freeze of inspections to allow for full mental health assessments to be carried out on teachers.